photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 #### MariaDB

-Should MariaDB get stuck in a restart loop and PhotoPrism can't connect to it, this indicates a [memory](docker.md#adding-swap), [filesystem](docker.md#file-permissions), or other [permission issue](docker.md#kernel-security):
+Should MariaDB get stuck in a restart loop and PhotoPrism cannot connect to it, this indicates a [memory](docker.md#adding-swap), [filesystem](docker.md#file-permissions), or other [permission issue](docker.md#kernel-security):

 ```